 The SA Arid Lands Strategic Landscape Plan 2021-2026 was approved by the Minister for Climate, Environment and Water in July 2021.
 The Board operates under a Business Plan which aligns to the Landscape Plan.
-The SA Arid Lands Business Plan 2022-23 identifies the Board's revenue and investment in priorities for management of landscapes in the region as detailed in note 1.2.
+The SA Arid Lands Business Plan 2023-24 identifies the Board's revenue and investment in priorities for management of landscapes in the region as detailed in note 1.2.

-The Board entered into a Service Level Agreement (SLA) with the Department for Environment and Water (DEW) for the delivery of corporate support services to the Board during 2022- 23 to enable it to meet its governance and financial management statutory requirements in delivering its business.
+In 2023, the Board entered into a three-year Service Level Agreement (SLA) with the Department for Environment and Water (DEW) from 1 July 2023 to 30 June 2026.
+This facilitated the delivery of agreed corporate support services to the Board during 2023-24 to enable it to meet its governance and financial management statutory requirements in delivering its business.